 Abbreviations : Report Help

-Avian encephalomyelitis virus (AEV) is most similar to hepatitis A virus (HAV, genus Hepatovirus), but differs by possessing i) a type IV IRES (HAV is type III), ii) 2A with a H-box/NC motif and iii) 2B and 3A polypeptides with little sequence identity to the HAV counterparts.
+The genus is distinguished on the basis of genetic characters.
+Avian encephalomyelitis virus (AEV) is most similar to hepatitis A virus (HAV, genus Hepatovirus), but differs by possessing i) a type IV IRES (HAV is type III), ii) 2A with an H-box/NC motif, and iii) 2B and 3A polypeptides with little sequence identity to the HAV counterparts.

 No surface morphology is visible by EM.

 AEV is stable at pH 3.0 and has a buoyant density of 1.31 to 1.33 g cm-3.

 Genome (Marvil et al., 1999): c.
 7,032 nt (5′-UTR: 494 nt; ORF: 6,405; 3′-UTR: 135 nt).
 The 5′-UTR contains a 5′-terminal hairpin, two putative pseudoknots, and a short (ca. 40 nt) pyrimidine-rich (i.e. not pure poly-C) tract upstream of the type IV IRES.
 AEV RNA contains the shortest of all picornavirus 5′-UTRs.
 The location of the cre is thought to lie within the 3D region.

 Similar to hepatoviruses, protein 1A of AEV is predicted to be extremely small, does not appear to be myristoylated at its N-terminus, and therefore may not be a component of the mature virus particle.